Bellsdyke Hospital: 1889–1898

 Dr John Macpherson was appointed as superintendent in 1889; he disapproved of the inmates being thought of as state prisoners and began to push for the inmates to be referred to and be treated as a patient instead.
-Macpherson pushed for patients to have intensive medical treatment as they would at a hospital which led to the expansion of the Chronic block which changed the shape of the original asylum.
+Macpherson pushed for patients to have intensive medical treatment as they would at a hospital, which led to the expansion of the Chronic block that changed the shape of the original asylum.
 In 1891, it was noted that the works of the Falkirk and Larbert Water District had led to the Board to decide to update the plumbing of the SDLA, this was a favourable measure as previously there had not been enough water for the sanitary needs of the asylum.
-Toilets, bathrooms and water closets were all renovated or new ones installed so that used water and sewage were not being pumped into the nearby stream.
+Toilets, bathrooms and water closets were all renovated or new ones installed, so that used water and sewage were not being pumped into the nearby stream.
 Instead, the used water and sewage were chemically treated and then filtered in sewage tanks.
 The old administrative section of the asylum was repurposed into a General Store, and a new administrative block was built.
 A new dairy and laundry were also built as the previous buildings were too small.

-In 1892, the cost of a patients admission went from £27 10s to £25, a bakery was added to the asylum which had the capability of producing 1000 loaves a day and the dining halls, in the main building, were extended to allow for the patients to all eat with one another.
+In 1892, the cost of a patient's admission went from £27 10s to £25, a bakery was added to the asylum which had the capability of producing 1000 loaves a day and the dining halls, in the main building, were extended to allow for the patients to all eat with one another.

-Upon the day of the Chronic block opening on 26 July 1893, Dr Macpherson said in his speech that the SDLA was the first institution in the world which had adopted this attitude. two English asylums were about to take on the same practices as the SDLA by 1894.
+Upon the day of the Chronic block opening on 26 July 1893, Dr Macpherson said in his speech that the SDLA was the first institution in the world that had adopted this attitude.
+Two English asylums were about to take on the same practices as the SDLA by 1894.

 The Chronic block was built for acute cases.
 Also, kitchens were added, and a telephone system was installed throughout the asylum.
-Dr Macpherson's treatment focused on soothing colours, pleasant surroundings and a dignified attitude towards clothing and hygiene helped towards the progress of the patients.
-Eighty patients were housed in the new block on 14 August 1893, however, nine months later the asylum was close to being at capacity once more.
+Dr Macpherson's treatment focused on soothing colours, pleasant surroundings, and a dignified attitude towards clothing and hygiene helped towards the progress of the patients.
+Eighty patients were housed in the new block on 14 August 1893; however, nine months later the asylum was close to being at capacity once more.
 Renovation work was needed in parts of the hospital and patients had worked to create some of the roads around the asylum, and also a new cricket ground was made.

 Overcrowding was still an issue, and a further extension was added to the Chronic block so that another one hundred and ninety patients could be housed.
 An officer was appointed to locate suitable outside boarding for those that were more tractable cases.